SAP/ui5-typescript/README.md

 UI5 provides type definitions for the UI5 APIs, which let TypeScript understand all the involved types, so it can do its job.
 They are provided both for OpenUI5 and for SAPUI5, in two different flavors ([`@openui5/ts-types-esm`](https://www.npmjs.com/package/@openui5/ts-types-esm), [`@openui5/ts-types`](https://www.npmjs.com/package/@openui5/ts-types), [`@sapui5/ts-types-esm`](https://www.npmjs.com/package/@sapui5/ts-types-esm), [`@sapui5/ts-types`](https://www.npmjs.com/package/@sapui5/ts-types)).
 The OpenUI5 esm types are also [provided at npm as `@types/openui5`](https://www.npmjs.com/package/@types/openui5) via [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/openui5).
 In addition to the samples, tutorials and template generator mentioned above, in the "[ui5-typescript](https://github.com/SAP/ui5-typescript)" repository the generator is developed, which creates the UI5 type definitions from the JavaScript implementation and JSDoc as well as other tools (<b>NOTE</b>: the generator code in the repository is outdated and will NOT produce the type definitions mentioned above!).

 ### Where to report issues?
+Note that there is no official support guarantee, as the type definitions and code samples are provided "as-is".
+However, it is in our interest to improve them and fix issues, so please report them:
+* Issues in sample app code or documentation in the repositories linked above should be reported in the issue tracker of the respective GitHub repository.
-Issues within the type definition files can be [reported in the issue tracker of the "ui5-typescript" project](https://github.com/SAP/ui5-typescript/issues).
-Issues in the demo apps or documentation linked above should be reported in the respective GitHub repository.
-Note that there is no official support guarantee.
+* Issues within the type definition files can *in general* be [reported in the issue tracker of the "ui5-typescript" project](https://github.com/SAP/ui5-typescript/issues).
+* However, when those issues are clearly coming from missing or wrong API documentation within OpenUI5, they can be [reported as OpenUI5 issues](https://github.com/SAP/openui5/blob/master/CONTRIBUTING.md#report-an-issue).
+However, not all typing constructs of TypeScript can be expressed as JSDoc and converted to TypeScript by our generator (e.g. adding generics), so this should be mainly done for straightforward cases.

 ### What is the Future Roadmap for TypeScript in UI5?
-The current focus is on working on the unfinished corners, like providing better support and guidance for topics like control development and testing.
+The current focus is on working on the unfinished corners, like providing better support and guidance for topics like testing, but also on an overall improvement of the TypeScript usage experience, so we are reacting on feedback and issue reports.

 ## Other Resources